 Everyone online seems to have an opinion about coaching.
 But is there really a conflict between counseling & coaching?

-Personally, I don’t think so.
-As a licensed mental health counselor who naturally coaches, I’ve been studying both fields for over 7 years.
-I am very transparent about the fact that I am a counselor who also coaches.
-Having read conflicting advice over the years, I’ve decided to clarify my position.
+As a licensed mental health counselor who naturally coaches, I’ve been studying both fields for over 9 years.
+Given my niche and unique experience of athletics training for most of my life, I am very transparent about the fact that I am a counselor who also uses coaching as a modality.
+Having read conflicting advice over the years, I’ve decided to clarify the position because I believe lifespan and human development is an important theory to incorporate into counseling.

-I believe all licensed mental health counselors are over-qualified, natural coaches.
-Foremost, we stay true to our profession by following our state legal and ethical guidelines; however, after that, it’s the relationship – not the counseling or coaching – that ultimately matters.
+I believe all licensed mental health counselors are natural, over-qualified coaches.
+Foremost, we stay true to our profession by following our state legal and ethical guidelines; however, after that, it’s the relationship (person-centered theory) that ultimately matters.
 What counselors do particularly well, is establish an ethical relationship.
 We lay the ethical groundwork upfront (confidentiality & privacy) so that the client can then feel safe to explore what works for them.

-Licensed mental health counselors have the tools and skills to decide when to use counseling & when to use coaching.
+Licensed mental health counselors have the tools and skills to decide when to use counseling & when to use coaching as a modality.
 The difference between counseling & coaching ultimately depends on the process of uncovering what the client needs & wants.
 For counselors, we have undergone thousands of hours of supervision to demonstrate our dedication to providing the highest quality of service.
+Through our training, we’ve gathered a varied toolbox of evidence-based modalities from which to collaborate with clients.
+From Erikson’s lifespan theory of human development – to motivational interviewing – to marriage and family counseling – to dating and healthy relationships … licensed therapists have hundreds of coaching theories/modalities from which to creatively map out lifespan goals and objectives.